 The Office of Engineering Outreach Programs has developed and implemented a range of outreach programs and services to provide access to the intellectual stimulation of our campus community to a younger audience.
 These programs work with middle and high school students, including those from underrepresented segments, to equip them to enter and succeed in postsecondary engineering education.
-Their programs include Minority Introduction to Engineering and Science, Engineering Experience at MIT, MIT Online Science, Technology, and Engineering Community, and the Saturday Engineering Enrichment and Discovery Academy.
+Their programs include Minority Introduction to Engineering and Science, MIT Online Science, Technology, and Engineering Community, and the Saturday Engineering Enrichment and Discovery Academy.
 There are a range of other K–12 STEM outreach programs across the MIT School of Engineering, including the Women’s Technology Program the Lemelson-MIT InvenTeams Program.

 The MIT School of Engineering has made steady progress in recruiting and retaining faculty, students, and staff that have been traditionally underrepresented in engineering.
 Yet there is still much to be done as we continue to build a diverse and inclusive community.